 So, Can DHEA Help Build Your Muscles?

 Granted, there are huge merits to increasing your DHEA levels.
 Even when done indirectly, it can provide you with a variety of benefits such as boosting your general health, establishing hormonal balance, and preventing different diseases.
+Also there are many dhea benefits found.

 As for the exogenous supplement route preferred by bodybuilders and athletes, it can directly boost muscle growth and physical performance.
 It also influences such factors as cortisol synthesis and fat metabolism.
 Long story short, it can help to enhance muscle growth and improve body composition.